 Tips for making this recipe

-- If you want to make this dish even simpler, there is a Mexican seasoning called Tijin that is a mix of concentrated lime juice and spices that is fabulous on corn and other dishes.
+- Seasoning- If you want to make this dish even simpler, there is a Mexican seasoning called Tijin which is a mix of concentrated lime juice and spices that is fabulous on corn and other dishes.
 It could be used to replace all of the seasonings used here.
 Simply coat the corn in low-fat vegan mayo, sprinkle with Tijin, and add chopped fresh cilantro.

-- I am told often in the Food for Life classes I teach that many folks don’t like cilantro because it tastes like soap to them.
+- Cilantro- I am told often in the Food for Life classes I teach that many folks don’t like cilantro because it tastes like soap to them.
 There are reports that it’s actually a biological thing.
 Go figure!
 So, if cilantro makes you think of soap suds, maybe try replacing it with chopped parsley instead.

-- Roasting is the only cooking method that will give those charred black marks.
+- Roasting- is the only cooking method that will give those charred black marks.

-- Any leftovers can be kept in an airtight container in the refrigerator for 5-7 days.
+- Storage- Any leftovers can be kept in an airtight container in the refrigerator for 5-7 days.
 I haven’t tried freezing it but think it would do just fine.

 Other great corn recipes